-The terms of the Common Stock and the Class A Common Stock are set forth in full in Article III of the Company's Dual Class Amendment (attached hereto as Exhibit B).
+The terms of the Common Stock and the Class A Common Stock are set forth in full in Article III of the Company's Amendment (attached hereto as Exhibit B).
 The rights of the two classes will be identical except as otherwise described below.

 VOTING.
 Under the Company's current Articles, each share of Common Stock is entitled to one vote per share.
-Pursuant to the proposed Dual Class Amendment, (i) each share of Common Stock will be entitled to one vote per share, and (ii) each share of Class A Common Stock will be entitled to one-tenth vote per share.
+Pursuant to the proposed Amendment, (i) each share of Common Stock will be entitled to one vote per share, and (ii) each share of Class A Common Stock will be entitled to one-tenth vote per share.
 Except as required by applicable law, holders of Common Stock and Class A Common Stock will vote together, with each other, and not as separate classes, on all matters submitted to a vote of the shareholders.
 Neither the Common Stock nor the Class A Common Stock will have cumulative voting rights.
-The Dual Class Amendment does not affect the relative voting power of holders of Common Stock.
+The Amendment does not affect the relative voting power of holders of Common Stock.

-DIVIDENDS AND DISTRIBUTIONS.
-The Dual Class Amendment provides that, subject to the rights of the holders of the Company's Preferred Stock, the holders of Common Stock and Class A Common Stock will be entitled to receive when, as and if declared by the Board, out of funds legally available therefor, dividends and other distributions payable in cash, property, stock (including shares of any class or series of the Company, whether or not shares of such class or series are already outstanding) or otherwise.
-Each share of Common Stock and each share of Class A Common Stock will have identical rights with respect to dividends and distributions, subject to the following: (i) a stock dividend payable with respect to the Company's Common Stock may be paid only in Class A Common Stock or Common Stock or a combination of both; (ii) a stock dividend payable with respect to the Company's Class A Common Stock may be paid only in shares of Class A Common Stock; (iii) whenever a dividend or distribution is payable in shares of Common Stock and/or Class A Common Stock, the number of shares payable per each share shall be equal in number; and (iv) a stock dividend payable with respect to Common Stock that is paid in shares of Common Stock will be considered to be identical to a stock dividend payable with respect to Class A Common Stock that is paid in a proportionate number of shares of Class A Common Stock.
-The dividend provisions of the Dual Class Amendment provides the Board with the flexibility to determine appropriate dividend levels, if any, under the circumstances from time to time.
+$\ensuremath{\mathsf{DIVIDENDS}}$ AND $\ensuremath{\mathsf{DISTRIBUTIONS}}$ .
+The Amendment provides that, subject to the rights of the holders of the Company's Preferred Stock, the holders of Common Stock and Class A Common Stock will be entitled to receive when, as and if declared by the Board, out of funds legally available therefor, dividends and other distributions payable in cash, property, stock (including shares of any class or series of the Company, whether or not shares of such class or series are already outstanding) or otherwise.
+Each share of Common Stock and each share of Class A Common Stock will have identical rights with respect to dividends and distributions, subject to the following: (i) a stock dividend payable with respect to the Company's Common Stock may be paid in Class A Common Stock or Common Stock or a combination of both; (ii) a stock dividend payable with respect to the Company's Class A Common Stock may be paid only in shares of Class A Common Stock; (iii) a dividend or distribution with respect to Common Stock or Class A Common Stock payable in shares of the Company's capital stock may be paid or made only in shares of Common Stock and/or Class A Common Stock; (iv) whenever a dividend or distribution is payable in shares of Common Stock and/or Class A Common Stock, the number of shares payable per each share shall be equal in number; and (v) a stock dividend payable with respect to Common Stock that is paid in shares of Common Stock will be considered to be identical to a stock dividend payable with respect to Class A Common Stock that is paid in a proportionate number of shares of Class A Common Stock.
+The dividend provisions of the Amendment provides the Board with the flexibility to determine appropriate dividend levels, if any, under the circumstances from time to time.

 CONVERTIBILITY.
-Neither the Common Stock nor the Class A Common Stock will be convertible into another class of securities of the Company.
+Except as described below, neither the Common Stock nor the Class A Common Stock will be convertible into another class of securities of the Company.

 SPLITS OR COMBINATIONS.
-The Dual Class Amendment provide that, if the Company shall in any manner split, subdivide or combine the shares of outstanding Common Stock or Class A Common Stock, then the outstanding shares of the other such class shall be proportionately split, subdivided or combined in the same manner and on the same basis as the outstanding shares of the class that has been split, subdivided or combined.
+The Amendment provide that, if the Company shall in any manner split, subdivide or combine the shares of outstanding Common Stock or Class A Common Stock, then the outstanding shares of the other such class shall be proportionately split, subdivided or combined in the same manner and on the same basis as the outstanding shares of the class that has been split, subdivided or combined.